prominence-eosc/docs/lifecycle.md

 * __completed__: the job has completed, however note that the exit status may or may not be 0.
 * __failed__: the job failed, for example the infrastructure could not be deployed successfully or the container image could not be pulled.

-Note that jobs can transiton from the deployment or ready states directly to the failed state in the event of problems.
+Note that jobs can transition from the *deploying* or *ready* states directly to the *failed* state in the event of problems.